-41. HB 124's prohibition on the use of student ID cards-a form of ID which had been accepted for years without resulting in a single known instance of fraud-will disproportionately and disparately abridge the right to vote of young Idaho voters by making it more difficult for them to participate in our democracy.
+52. HB 124 and HB 340's prohibitions on the use of student ID cards-a form of ID which had been accepted for years without resulting in a single known instance of fraud-will disproportionately and disparately abridge the right to vote of young Idaho voters by making it more difficult for them to participate in our democracy.

-42. The Idaho legislature was fully aware of the heightened burdens HB 124 imposes on young voters: it heard from multiple student voters and advocacy organizations that HB 124 would impose barriers on the franchise for young voters.
+53. Indeed, that was the legislature's intent.
+The Idaho legislature was fully aware of the heightened burdens HB 124 and HB 340 impose on young voters: it heard from multiple student voters and advocacy organizations that HB 124 and HB 340 would impose barriers on the franchise for young voters.
 The legislature passed the bill anyway, in direct contravention to Idaho's equal protection guarantees.

-43. The Secretary cannot show that HB 124 advances a compelling or even legitimate state interest or that the prohibition on student IDs is the least onerous path the state can take to ensure electoral integrity-to the extent the Secretary maintains that electoral integrity was the motivating purpose behind HB 124.
+54. The Secretary cannot show that HB 124 or HB 340 advances a compelling or even legitimate state interest or that the prohibition on student IDs is the least onerous path the state can take to ensure electoral integrity-to the extent the Secretary maintains that electoral integrity was the motivating purpose behind HB 124 and HB 340.
 To the contrary, there is no evidence of any kind of voter fraud perpetuated by young voters using their student IDs to vote in Idaho.

-44. For these reasons, HB 124 violates young Idahoans' constitutional right to equal protection under the law.
+55. For these reasons, HB 124 and HB 340 violate young Idahoans' constitutional right to equal protection under the law.